-(4) The FAA may impose conditions on the recipient as part of its approval of the recipient's analysis and corrective actions including, but not limited to, modifications to your overall goal methodology, changes in your ACDBE-neutral/ACDBE-conscious split, or the introduction of additional ACDBE-neutral or ACDBE-conscious measures.
+(4) The FAA may impose conditions on the recipient as part of its approval of the recipient's analysis and corrective actions including, but not limited to, modifications to your overall goal methodology, changes in your ACDBE- neutral/ACDBE-conscious split, or the introduction of additional ACDBE-neutral or ACDBE-conscious measures.

-(c) If information coming to the attention of FAA demonstrates that current trends make it unlikely that you, as an airport, will achieve ACDBE awards and commitments that would be necessary to allow you to meet your overall goal at the end of the fiscal year, FAA may require you to make further good faith efforts, such as modifying your ACDBE-conscious/ACDBE-neutral split or introducing additional ACDBE-neutral or ACDBE-conscious measures for the remainder of the fiscal year.

-- (d) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you are not subject to this section until the UCP that covers you has completed the reevaluation process described in 23.81 of this part. - 14.
+- (c) If information coming to the attention of FAA demonstrates that current trends make it unlikely that you, as an airport, will achieve ACDBE awards and commitments that would be necessary to allow you to meet your overall goal at the end of the fiscal year, FAA may require you to make further good faith efforts, such as modifying your ACDBE-conscious/ACDBE-neutral split or introducing additional ACDBE-neutral or ACDBE-conscious measures for the remainder of the fiscal year. - (d) Effective October 3, 2025, you are not subject to this section until the UCP that covers you has completed the reevaluation process described in § 23.81. - 14.
 Add § 23.81 to subpart E to read as follows:

-§ 23.81 ACDBE Reevaluation Process.
+§ 23.81 ACDBE reevaluation process.

-- (a) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], each UCP must: - (1) Identify each currently certified ACDBE; - (2) Provide each firm identified pursuant to subparagraph (a)(1) with the opportunity to submit documentation demonstrating its ACDBE eligibility under the standards set forth in this part; - (3) Determine whether each firm identified pursuant to subparagraph (a)(1) meets the ACDBE eligibility standards set forth in this part; and - (4) Issue a written decision to each firm reevaluated pursuant to subparagraph (a)(3), indicating that it has either been recertified or is decertified. - (b) The provisions of § 26.87 of part 26 shall not apply to any action taken pursuant to paragraph (a). - (c) Each UCP must reevaluate each firm identified pursuant to subparagraph (a)(1) as quickly as practicable and must promptly notify the Department when it has done so.
+- (a) Effective October 3, 2025, each UCP must: - (1) Identify each currently certified ACDBE: - (2) Provide each firm identified pursuant to paragraph (a)(1) of this section with the opportunity to submit documentation demonstrating its ACDBE eligibility under the standards set forth in this part; - (3) Determine whether each firm identified pursuant to paragraph (a)(1) of this section meets the ACDBE eligibility standards set forth in this part; and - (4) Issue a written decision to each firm reevaluated pursuant to subparagraph (a)(3), indicating that it has either been recertified or is decertified. - (b) The provisions of § 26.87 of this chapter shall not apply to any action taken pursuant to paragraph (a) of this section. - (c) Each UCP must reevaluate each firm identified pursuant to paragraph (a)(1) of this section as quickly as practicable and must promptly notify the Department when it has done so.
 The Department reserves the right to review a UCP's reevaluation process.